Giant cuttlefish: Physiology and biochemistry

 A bioenergetics study found that the giant cuttlefish is primarily diurnal and has a small home range (90–550 m) over short recording periods while travelling large distances to breed.
 They are able to channel most of their energy directly into growth because they spend 95% of the day resting, suggesting bioenergetics more like that of an octopus than a squid.
 Very little time is spent foraging (3.7% during the day and 2.1% at night); most of their time is spent resting and hiding in crevices from predators.
 The exception to this behavioral routine is the mass spawning aggregation, where cuttlefish are far more active during the days or weeks that they spend there.

+Habitat

+The giant cuttlefish is native to temperate and subtropical waters of Australia, from Brisbane in Queensland to Shark Bay in Western Australia and Tasmania to the south.
+It occurs on rocky reefs, seagrass beds, and sand and mud seafloor to a depth of 100 m.